List of Space Ghost Coast to Coast episodes: Season 7 (2001–02)

-The series' revival run was announced in early 2001, as Cartoon Network aired the first two revival era episodes on their main channel as sneak peeks prior to the launch of Adult Swim.
-The series moved to Adult Swim on September 2, 2001 with the premiere of "Knifin' Around".
+The series moved to Adult Swim on September 2, 2001, with the premiere of "Knifin' Around".
 Another episode featuring Merrill Markoe titled "Drop Out" was planned for this run of episodes but was never produced.
 The series' revival run is the first season of the show after Hanna-Barbera was absorbed into Warner Bros.
-Animation in 2001 (due to William Hanna's death of throat cancer).
+Animation on March 12, 2001, and William Hanna's death of throat cancer on March 22, 2001.

 Season 8 (2003)

 Two other episodes were planned for this season but scrapped.
 One entitled "One Way Out" would have featured Seth Green, while the other, untitled episode would have featured Seth MacFarlane.